ElaraLang/elara-go/specification.md

 All generic types are assumed to be universally quantified.
 For example, the type expression `a -> a` means `∀a. a -> a`, i.e it must hold for every possible type.

-Once a generic type has been "realised", it must remain the same all throughout a type expression.
+Once a generic type has been "realized", it must remain the same all throughout a type expression.
 For example, in the expression `a -> b -> (a, b)`, if `a` is inferred to `Int` then it must be `Int` everywhere in the expression.

-The realised type of a generic type can usually be inferred from usage by the compiler.
+The realized type of a generic type can usually be inferred from usage by the compiler.
 If not, then they should be kept as generics.
-If the realised type can never be inferred, then a compiler error should be raised to prompt the user to resolve the ambiguity.
+If the realized type can never be inferred, then a compiler error should be raised to prompt the user to resolve the ambiguity.

 ### 2.8 - Type Class Constraints

 Type classes are Elara's mechanism for polymorphism.
 Their semantics and functionality is described later in this specification (TODO link).

 A type expression can have place a **constraint** on some generic types to create a smaller set of possible types.
 This is written as `(Class1 i1, Class2 i2, ..., ClassN iN) := expr`
 where `N >= 1`, `iN` is a valid Generic Type identifier, `ClassN` is the identifier of a type class, and `expr` is some Type Expression.

 For example, to constrain a function `print : a => ()` to any type that is an instance of the `Show` class, we could write `(Show a) := a => ()`.

 ### 2.9 - Standard Types

 Standard types are the simplest form of type.
 These are simply some valid type identifier (see Section 1.5.1) that matches the name of any one of the following:

 - Alias Type